ncatlab/nlab-content/pages/468.md

 is a fibration, which, furthermore, is [[acyclic fibration|acyclic]] if $f$ or $g$ is.

-However, by [[Joyal-Tierney calculus#IteratedLifting|Joyal-Tierny calculus]], the pullback-power axiom holds if and only if the pushout-power axiom holds.
+However, by [[Joyal-Tierney calculus#IteratedLifting|Joyal-Tierney calculus]], the pullback-power axiom holds if and only if the pushout-power axiom holds.

 ## Remarks